-- Inside pieces – These are the items placed inside the casket, such as small floral sprays.
+- Inside pieces – These items are placed inside the casket, such as small floral sprays.

 Sometimes Condolence Flowers are Not Appropriate

 Jewish law has always demanded immediate burial – within three days – so condolence flowers weren’t necessary.
-It is still not customary to send flowers, although they are not forbidden.
+It is still not customary to send flowers, although they are allowed.
 Some Jews have begun to send flowers for Reformed Jewish funerals.
-Instead of flowers, it is common to send fruit and food baskets to the home of the bereaved during the mourning period.
+Instead of flowers, sending fruit and food baskets to the bereaved’s home during the mourning period is common.

 At Islamic funerals, some people send flowers, and some do not.
 It is, however, common to place individual flowers on graves along with palm branches and other greenery.
 Flowers are not a traditional part of Hindu funerals, but they are not unwelcome.